 ACCOMMODATION & FACILITIES AT SHINDE CAMP:

 There are eight guest tents, five belonging to the main camp and the remaining three to Shinde Enclave.
 The former selection is positioned in the shade of trees and raised above ground level on wooden decking.
 A short flight of steps leads up onto each deck, where you’ll find comfortable seating, a table, and beautiful views over open plains!
 Entering the tent through sliding doors, you’ll note a double bed or twin beds with mosquito netting, bedside tables and lighting, a couple of leather storage trunks, other storage furniture, and a ceiling fan.
 There’s a seating area too, typically with two well-cushioned winged armchairs and a table or stand for drinks.
 The highly polished teak floor is adorned with a Persian rug, adding a touch of luxury!
 En-suite facilities are accessed through another door to one side of the bedroom space, and they comprise flush toilet, twin washbasins, and walk-in shower.
-The camp is able to accommodate disabled travellers, depending on specific requirements.
-Shinde Enclave’s three tents offer alternative views, specifically over the waterways surrounding the island, but otherwise they are the same as the main camp’s tents.
+The camp is able to accommodate disabled travelers, depending on specific requirements.
+Shinde Enclave’s three tents offer alternative views, specifically over the waterways surrounding the island, but otherwise, they are the same as the main camp’s tents.

 The communal lodge forming part of Shinde’s main camp is approached from the guest tents along well-marked sandy pathways.
 It’s a multi-tiered structure under canvas, in the cool shade of ebony and mangosteen trees.
 Interiors include a lounge, featuring plush sofas and even a chaise longue around a coffee table, elegant lighting, an assortment of books, and a few board games too.
 On a higher level, you’ll find the dining area, furnished with a long table where everyone eats together and benefiting from breathtaking vistas over the permanent waters of the North Delta!
 Guests can also enjoy snacks and drinks al fresco on any of the lodge’s decks, all the while looking out for wildlife.
 The lounge and dining spaces at Shinde Enclave are similarly presented, and both camps have a fire-pit too.
 The Enclave benefits from a team of private staff, consisting of chef, waiter, and housekeeper.
 And all guests can make use of the site’s swimming pool!
 Surrounded by inviting sunloungers and parasols, this is the perfect place to cool off in between adventures into the Okavango.